 Put a paper plate on the scale, tare it to zero, scoop the same amount, in grams, of flour onto the plate.
 Pour into the starter/water mixture and stir well.
 You should have a thick pancake batter consistency.
 Add flour in by teaspoon if needed.

-Put on a tight lid and put into refrigerator.
+With a loose lid, let warm up and get bubbly over several hours.
+Either put on a tight lid and put into refrigerator, or leave at room temperature until peak and use immediately.
 If keeping at room temperature, keep a loose lid.

 Repeat this process weekly if kept in the fridge; Daily if kept at room temperature.
 This process is what produces the yeast and bacteria to keep the starter healthy and happy.
-When its time to bake, remove 25g of starter from the fridge and proceed with the prep to bake schedule.
-Keep the main starter in your fridge.
+When it's time to bake, either remove the entire amount required for your recipe, returning thr rest to the fridge, OR remove 1/3 of your recipe's required amount of starter from the fridge and feed it a 1:1:1 ratio starter to flour to water and let warm up to about double and bubbly.
+Keep the remaining starter in your fridge.
+Alternatively, you can follow the prep to bake schedule below.
 You can contact me or attend a class for other options for preparing your starter to bake with. 😉

 Feel free to contact me with any questions.